The Cyclic Flats of a $q$-Matroid: Cyclic Spaces and Cyclic Flats

 Combining Proposition \ref{prop:lattice} with Lemma \ref{lem:rA-rcycA}, we get that for every pair of cyclic flats $X,Y \in\mZ$,

-Brylowski outlined in \cite[Proposition 2.1]{brylawski1975affine} an algorithm for constructing the lattice of flats of a matroid from its lattice of cyclic flats along with their ranks.
+Brylowski outlined in \cite[Proposition 2.1]{brylawski1975affine} an algorithm for constructing the lattice of flats of a matroid from its lattice of cyclic flats, along with the ranks of the cyclic flats.
 In \cite[Section 5]{freij2021cyclic}, the authors also showed how to reconstruct the lattice of flats from the lattice of cyclic flats, along with their ranks.
-The same construction applies in the $q$-analogue.
-For each $F\leq E $, define two cyclic flats where, the intersection of an empty set of spaces is equal to the whole space $E$.
-Clearly, if $F$ is a flat then $F^\vee =F$.
-Then, as in \cite[Proposition 6]{freij2021cyclic}, if $F^\vee \leq F$, we have that $F$ is a flat if and only if for every cyclic flat $A$ satisfying $F^\vee \lneq A \leq F^\wedge$,
+The same construction given in \cite{freij2021cyclic} applies in the $q$-analogue and we give a brief sketch.
+For each $X\in\mL(E)$, define two cyclic flats where $\vee$ and $\wedge$ denote the join and meet, respectively of the lattice $\mZ$ and where the intersection of an empty set of spaces is equal to the whole space $E$.

+The following Lemma for matroids can be read in \cite{freij2021cyclic}.
+We include a proof of the $q$-analogue for the convenience of the reader.